 How to Safely Co-Exist on the Road with People on Bikes and other Vulnerable Road Users

-Inspired by similar efforts in other states and supported by the NC Governor’s Highway Safety Program, the NC Bicycle Friendly Driver Program provides important information to help motorists safely co-exist with bicyclists and other vulnerable road users.
+Inspired by similar efforts in other states and supported by the NC Governor’s Highway Safety Program, the NC Friendly Driver Program provides important information to help motorists safely co-exist with bicyclists and other vulnerable road users.

 “This workshop is fantastic and I literally want to share it with everyone!”

 “Great presentation, I learned quite a lot–a few things I had never heard of.”

 - Motorist driving habits that impact people who bike and pedestrians;

 - How to avoid common crashes between motorists and vulnerable road users;

 - Active transportation infrastructure (like bike lanes); and

 - Complete Streets concepts.